 A Florida Lady Bird Deed helps transfer real estate to your chosen beneficiary at death without probate, while still letting you sell, refinance, or change beneficiaries anytime while you are alive.

-The biggest benefits of a Florida Lady Bird Deed are avoiding probate for the property, keeping full control during life, and reducing delays and costs that often come with court involvement after death.
+The biggest benefits of a Florida Lady Bird Deed are avoiding probate for the property, keeping full control during life, and reducing the delays and costs that often come with court involvement after death.

 Yes.
 A Florida Lady Bird Deed is designed to be revocable, which means you can update beneficiaries, replace the deed, or revoke it entirely as long as you still own the property.